Website is being updated! Please check back for new content and information.

 Important Facts

 The most common causes of home fires in a golf cart community are golf cart chargers and improperly maintained batteries.
+Do not place chargers where it can get wet from rain or on ground where water puddles.

 • As the chargers get warm, they can become very hot and "dry", coupled with corrosion creates a fire hazard.